RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Add product to cart** - Allows the user to add the recommended products to the cart directly from the results page.

-    - **Proceed to cart** - After the product are added ot the cart, the customer will proceed to the cart page.
+    - **Proceed to cart** - After the products are added to the cart, the customer will proceed to the cart page.

-    - **proceed to checkout** - After the product are added ot the cart, the customer will proceed to the checkout page.
+    - **proceed to checkout** - After the products are added to the cart, the customer will proceed to the checkout page.

 - **Link to product** - Displays a "view product" button that takes the customer to the product page.
 This option disables the "add to cart" feature.